Did you know?

 For Law Enforcement

-Our research shows that sex buyers engaged in significantly more criminal activity than non-sex buyers.
+Our survey shows that sex buyers engaged in significantly more criminal activity than non-sex buyers.
 Also, buyers hold extensive information about pimps, coercion, trafficking, and the harms of prostitution to the women in it.
 This information is not yet fully used by law enforcement and could be useful.

-According to our research, many of the men who do not buy sex are surprisingly tolerant of prostitution for men who do.
+According to our survey, many of the men who do not buy sex are surprisingly tolerant of prostitution for men who do.
 These findings suggest that efforts to deter sex buyers should expand their focus from men who buy sex to the general public’s attitudes that support prostitution.